Exhibitor T&Cs

 15.2 Both you and we will comply with all applicable requirements of the Data Protection Legislation.

-15.3 If we or you handle Personal Data under this Contract not described above, it is the intention of both parties to enter into an appropriate agreement covering the same. - Anti-bribery
+15.3 If we or you handle Personal Data under this Contract not described above, it is the intention of both parties to enter into an appropriate agreement covering the same.

 16.1 Each party agrees that it shall comply with all applicable laws, statutes, regulations and codes relating to anti-bribery and anti-corruption including but not limited to the Bribery Act 2010 and the US Foreign Corrupt Practices Act, 15 U.S.C. § 78dd-1.

-16.2 Breach of this condition shall be deemed a material breach under 11.1(b). - Limitation of Liability
+16.2 Breach of this condition shall be deemed a material breach under 11.1(b).

 17.1 This condition 17 sets out our and your entire financial liability (including without limitation any liability for the acts or omissions of our (or your, as applicable) employees, agents and subcontractors) to us (or to you, as applicable) in respect of: